dev-n-dough/dev-n-dough/README.md

 ## 🌱 Current Focus

-I'm currently deepening my knowledge in Web3 technologies while continuing to enhance my Web2 development skills.
+I'm currently deepening my knowledge in Web3 technologies , especially auditing.
 Always excited to learn and contribute to innovative projects!

 ## 📫 How to reach me